Sending SMS from Zendesk

 Replace these words only, nothing before or after them, don’t replace any ‘=’ or ‘&’, literally just those words above.

 Once you have put this code in the Url field you should be able to select ‘Test target’ and you’ll receive a test SMS.

 Save the settings before you click away from this page.

 Now you’ll need to set some triggers i.e. events that will give rise to an SMS being triggered.
 You’ll find them in Zendesk in the main menu under ‘MANAGE’, then ‘Triggers’ and ‘mail notifications’.

-I set up a trigger to notify me when we receive a new ticket.
-To make the information more useful I’ve included the requesters name and the subject field in the SMS.
+For us, we set up a trigger to notify the team when we receive a new ticket.
+To make the information more useful we’ve included the requester’s name and the subject field in the SMS.

-Here’s a screen shot of my trigger configuration, and the resulting SMS.
+Here’s a screen shot of our trigger configuration:

 … and the resulting SMS:

 And that’s it.
 If you need any help, get in touch.